Peter Jones (missionary): Memorials

 AND HIS MEMORY IS EMBALMED IN MANY GRATEFUL HEARTS.

 In 1997, Jones was declared a "Person of National Historic Significance" by the Minister of Canadian Heritage Andy Mitchell.
 To honour Jones and to underscore his role in helping the Mississaugas survive contact with the Europeans, a celebration of his recognition was held at New Credit.
-As well, the Ontario Archaeological and Historic Sites Board erected an historic plaque detailing Jones' life.
+As well, the Ontario Archaeological and Historic Sites Board erected an historic plaque detailing Jones's life.
 The location of the plaque is Echo Villa, the estate where Jones lived from 1851 until his death in 1856.

-However, many descendants of the Mississaugan people consider him a sellout, as he completely assimilated to the settlers' ways of life.